Geek+, the Amazon Kiva of China, lands $200 million Series C – TechCrunch

 Geek+, a Beijing-based startup that makes warehouse fulfillment robots similar to those of Amazon’s Kiva, said Thursday that it has closed over $200 million in a Series C funding round.

-That bumps total capital raised by the 5-year-old company to date to nearly $390 million.
+That bumps total capital raised by the five-year-old company to date to nearly $390 million.
 The new round, completed in two parts, was separately led by GGV Capital and D1 Capital Partners in the summer of 2019, and V Fund earlier this year.
 Other participants included Warburg Pincus, Redview Capital and Vertex Ventures.

-The company said it will continue to develop robotics solutions tailored to logistics, ramp up its robot-as-a-service monetization model, and expand partnerships.
+The company said it will continue to develop robotics solutions tailored to logistics, ramp up its robot-as-a-service monetization model and expand partnerships.

 Geek+ represents a rank of Chinese robotics solution providers that are increasingly appealing to clients around the world.
-The startup itself boasts over 10,000 robots deployed worldwide, serving 300 customers and projects in over 20 countries.
+The startup itself boasts more than 10,000 robots deployed worldwide, serving 300 customers and projects in over 20 countries.

 Just last month, Geek+ announced a partnership with Conveyco, an order fulfillment and distribution center system integrator operating in North America, to distribute its autonomous mobile robots (ARMs) across the continent.
 Leading this part of its business is Mark Messina, the startup’s chief operating officer for the Americas who previously worked at Amazon, where he oversaw mechanical engineering for the Kiva robotics system.